 Hospitals are a key component of health systems and health spending in Latin America and the Caribbean.
 Across the region, hospital care already accounts for about 1/3 of total health spending and it is expected to increase in absolute and relative terms as populations age and medical technology improves.
 The public sector has a substantial role in providing and paying for hospital services, through ownership and management of public hospitals and through public insurance schemes

-Smart health spending: how to make every peso count
+Smart health spending: How to make every peso count

 Libros y monografías